-Dené has served as KCDC's leader since 2015.
+Dené has led the museum since 2015.
 As a former preschool and elementary school teacher and administrator, she brings extensive experience in child development and managing educators to her role overseeing exhibits and programs.
-Under her leadership, KCDC has grown and thrived as the premier children's museum in Kansas.
+Under her leadership, the Discovery Center has grown and thrived as the premier children's museum in Kansas.
 Read more about Dené.

 Laura Burton, Director Marketing and Development

-Laura is a nonprofit marketing, communications and fundraising professional responsible for educating the public about KCDC's work.
-In her role as Director of Marketing and Development, she develops partnerships to help build KCDC a regional tourist attraction and educational resource for all families.
+Laura is a nonprofit marketing, communications and fundraising professional responsible for educating the public about the Discovery Center's work.
+In her role, she develops partnerships to help build the museum as a regional tourist attraction and educational resource for all families.
 She is a mother of two young children and a big LEGO fan.

 Draque Carver, Exhibit and Facilities Maintenance Manager

-Draque has been with KCDC since 2014 and is responsible for facility and exhibit construction and maintenance.
-He came to KCDC with 35 years of experience in construction.
-KCDC puts his expertise to work in a wide range of unconventional projects, from a realistic life-size pizza oven, to welded butterfly chairs, to giant ruby red slippers.
+Draque has been with the Discovery Center since 2014 and is responsible for facility and exhibit construction and maintenance.
+He came to the museum with 35 years of experience in construction.
+The Discovery Center puts his expertise to work in a wide range of unconventional projects, from a realistic life-size pizza oven, to welded butterfly chairs, to giant ruby red slippers.

 Megan Domnanish, Manager of Business and Visitor Services